truenas/middleware/docs/userguide/zfsprimer.rst

 * A mirror consumes more disk space but generally performs better with small random reads.
 For better performance, a mirror is strongly favored over any
   RAIDZ, particularly for large, uncacheable, random read loads.

-* Array sizes beyond 12 disks are not recommended.
+* Using more than 12 disks per vdev is not recommended.
 The recommended number of disks per vdev is between 3 and 9.
 If you have more disks, use multiple vdevs.

 * Some older ZFS documentation recommends that a certain number of disks is needed for each type of RAIDZ in order to achieve optimal performance.
 On systems using LZ4 compression, which is the default for FreeNAS® 9.2.1 and higher, this is no longer true.
 See